 Work requests to UW Facilities can take days, weeks or even years to fulfill.
 To help you understand how we prioritize and complete requests, here’s an outline of our process:

-Step 1: Service Request Submitted
+Step 1: Service request submitted

-Step 2: Work Order Creation
+Step 2: Work analysis

 - Emergency – Unplanned events that pose a risk to safety, property or critical operations

 - High – Unplanned events that pose a risk to business operations or environments, and have the potential to escalate into an emergency event

 Emergency work must be stablized within one business day, with high-priority work completed within seven business days.
 Routine work is completed based according to an assigned deadline or as scheduling allows.
 Deadlines on routine work may be delayed by parts or materials, by changes to the project scope, or by additional unforeseen obstacles.